Quantum computing primer, circuit simulator, and API documentation. Create, edit, and inspect circuits via Q’s tap-and-drag interface.Explore now →

-Immersive visualization of commercial flight data explorable as a Web-based virtual reality experience.
+Immersive data visualization of selected commercial flights.
+Explorable as a Web-based virtual reality experience.
+Non-immersive version available online.Explore now →

-Other works can be found on my previous site, Stewdio.
+Other works can be found on my previous website, Stewdio.

 Prior to Amazon, I’ve worked with renowned hybrid studios like Google’s Creative Lab and Data Arts Team, Unity Labs, and founded Moar—a technology and strategy consultancy.
 Together with my amazing colleagues, we’ve won industry awards like the Cannes Gold Lion.
 What really makes me happy is partnering with smart friends to take on the impossible—or ridiculous.